beartype/plum/README.md

 2.0

 >>> add(1, 1.0)
-NotFoundLookupError: For function "add", signature (builtins.int, builtins.float) could not be resolved.
+NotFoundLookupError: For function "add", signature Signature(builtins.int, builtins.float) could not be resolved.
 ```

 ### Extend a Function From Another Package